JanST123/Huhu/README.md

-# Huhu .
-A javascript and php based Messenger
+# Huhu - a javascript and php based Messenger

 ## What is Huhu?